pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 stderr_logfile=/dev/null
 {% endhighlight %}

-The "autorestart" option makes a new instance of ffplay listen and wait for a new stream when the previous one exits.
+The `autorestart` option makes a new instance of `ffplay` listen and wait for a new stream when the previous one exits.
 I used `/dev/null` for logfiles to prevent `ffplay`'s verbose output from filling my small SD card with log files.

 After starting the `supervisor` daemon with `sudo systemctl enable supervisor` and `sudo systemctl start supervisor`, I could try `ffmpeg` option combinations much quicker.

 ### Fine-tuning the encoder process

-The first thing I did was increase the framerate to 30 FPS, and I was really surprised to find ouy this helped a lot with latency.
+The first thing I did was increase the framerate to 30 FPS, and I was really surprised to find out this helped a lot with latency.
 The encoder would still occasionally fall behind, which caused latency spikes, but the with that simple change it suddenly started to feel like I was on the right track.

 I then tried switching from the default `mpeg2video` to the more modern `mpeg4` which did not lead to any improvement in itself, but provided more options.
 Switching the muxer from `mpegts` to `nut` led to more noticeable improvements regarding delay.
 While quality was still too low, it started to feel responsive enough to meet the latency requirement.